hashicorp/terraform-provider-awscc/docs/resources/neptunegraph_graph.md

 <a id="nestedatt--tags"></a>
 ### Nested Schema for `tags`

-Required:
+Optional:

 - `key` (String) The key name of the tag.
 You can specify a value that is 1 to 128 Unicode characters in length and cannot be prefixed with aws:.
 You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.

-Optional:

 - `value` (String) The value for the tag.
 You can specify a value that is 0 to 256 Unicode characters in length and cannot be prefixed with aws:.
 You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.

 <a id="nestedatt--vector_search_configuration"></a>
 ### Nested Schema for `vector_search_configuration`

-Required:
+Optional:

 - `vector_search_dimension` (Number) The vector search dimension